 After his discharge Hans returned to Keewatin and he was honoured at a ceremony there on 4 August 1919, when medals were awarded to veterans and the families of fallen soldiers.
 At the time of the 1921 census he was living at home with his parents, his sister and three brothers and working as a truck driver for a local flour mill, the Lake of the Woods Milling Company.
 On 4 June 1924 he married 27-year-old Emma Harriet Minor at the United Church in Keewatin.
 Emma was the daughter of John and Isabel Minor and she was born and raised in Keewatin.
 Hans and Emma had two children, a son Ted and a daughter Marjorie who died as an infant in 1925.
 In November 1930 Hans’ father and brother Frederick both died of pneumonia and his mother passed away a year and a half later.

 Hans lived in Keewatin for the rest of his life.
 He had started working for the Lake of the Woods Milling Company in 1909 and he retired from the company in November 1958.
 He was active in sports and community affairs and he served on the Keewatin town council.
 He was the fire chief in Keewatin for eight years and a member of the local branch of the Canadian Legion.
-Hans passed away on 1 November 1960, at age 68, and he’s buried in Lake of the Woods Cemetery in Kenora.
+Hans passed away on 29 January 1960 and he’s buried in Lake of the Woods Cemetery in Kenora.
 His wife died in 1986 and she’s also buried there, along with their infant daughter.

 Hans, Allan, Carl and John are commemorated on the Municipality of Keewatin ‘For King and Country’ 1914-1918 Honour Roll.
 Hans is also commemorated on the Lake of the Woods Milling Company plaque.